 Where traditional ORMs struggle with multi-database or cross-database resource retrieval, API Maker can over come that limitation with the support of 8 database including both SQL and No-SQL databases including MongnoDB, PostgreSQL, MySQL many other which you can check here.

 Built-in query optimization ensures that even complex multi-level relationships execute efficiently.
-The system intelligently batches queries, uses appropriate indexes, and implements caching strategies to maintain fast response times.
+The system intelligently batches queries, and implements caching strategies to maintain fast response times.

-Database relations are defined at the time of schema creation, When the user targets a specific field via a request, API Maker travels to the database, retrieves the data and wraps the content into a single json response object.
-This allows API Maker to build relations between different database instances without any limitation.
+Database relations are defined at the time of schema creation, When the user targets a specific field via a request, API Maker travels through data by checking the database schema, retrieves the data and wraps the content into a single json response object.
+This allows API Maker to build relations between different database type instances without any limitation.

 Example Relationship Chain: